-Many families are not familiar with making cemetery arrangements.
+Many families are not familiar with making funeral and cemetery arrangements.
 Here are some of the most common questions and answers to better inform you.

 What makes a Catholic Cemetery special?

 A Catholic Cemetery is a ministry of the Catholic Church.
 Consecrated by a Bishop, they are sacred places that remind us all of our Lord’s promise of the resurrection.
 Within the Greater Toronto Area, all Catholic Cemeteries are owned and operated by the Archdiocese of Toronto.

 May non-Catholics be buried in a Catholic Cemetery?